HIS1104 : Introduction to Public History

 Teaching Rationale And Relationship

-LECTURES: enable students to gain a wider sense of historical argument and debate.
+Lectures enable students to gain a wider sense of historical argument and debate, and to develop familiarity with subject-specific material and core topics.

-SEMINARS: weekly 2 hour seminars are an opportunity for students to consolidate their learning.
-They encourage independent study and promote improvements in oral presentation, interpersonal communication, problem-solving skills, research skills and adaptability.
-They will also be used to scaffold and allow preparation for assessments.
+Seminars are an opportunity for students to consolidate their learning.
+They encourage independent study and promote improvements in oral presentation, interpersonal communication, problem-solving skills, research skills, and adaptability.
+They also scaffold and support preparation for assessments.

 Assessment Methods